‘One Piece’ Episode 815 Spoilers: Pudding Reveals Secret To Luffy And Nami

 — のあちゃ (@noacha9) November 20, 2017

 What could Pudding possibly say to Luffy that could shock him?
 Of course, it is possible that Pudding might have said something that could help Luffy and Nami’s current predicament.
-On the other hand, it is equally possible that she might have revealed something so terrifying that had Luffy dumbfounded.
+On the other hand, it is equally possible that she might have revealed something so terrifying that it had Luffy dumbfounded.

-Big Mom’s decision to marry Pudding to Sanji was not done out of the goodness of her heart – she wants something that the Vinsmokes currently possess.
-Thus, Pudding could just be a tool – and most likely a willing one at that – used by Big Mom to implement her plan.
-As for Pudding’s exact role in Big Mom’s grant plans, one can only speculate at the moment.
+Big Mom’s decision to marry Pudding to Sanji was not done out of the goodness of her heart; she wants something that the Vinsmokes currently possess.
+Thus, Pudding could just be a tool, and most likely a willing one at that, used by Big Mom to implement her plan.
+As for Pudding’s exact role in Big Mom’s plans, one can only speculate at the moment.

 Will Brook Get The Poneglyph?

 Meanwhile, Pedro and Brook’s teamwork is working like clockwork.
-With Pedro using his explosives to maximal effect, Big Mom’s forces were caught surprised, the resulting chaotic situation inside Big Mom’s castle was enough for Brook to slip inside the Treasure Room.
+With Pedro using his explosives to maximal effect, Big Mom’s forces were caught surprised, the resulting chaotic situation inside Big Mom’s castle was enough for Brook to slip inside the treasure room.

-Of course, Brook’s ultimate target is the Poneglyph inside which could guide them to Raftel Island.
+Of course, Brook’s ultimate target is the Poneglyph inside, which could guide them to Raftel Island.
 But it appears that Brook might just run out of luck in One Piece 815.
-In the preview, it appears that the Yonko will personally get involved this time and barge into the Treasure Room to deal with Brook.
+In the preview, it appears that the Yonko will personally get involved this time and barge into the treasure room to deal with Brook.
 Will he be able to escape the powerful Yonko and acquire the Poneglyhp at the same time?

 One Piece Episode 815 will be released later this week.
 Stay tuned for updates.